 The owner’s feedback after dynamic balancing was that his Musketeer felt like a totally new airplane!
 Static balancing, followed by dynamic balancing, is a great way to get a smoother flying experience and take stress off of the engine, instruments and airframe.

 You can get similar results: shop for DynaVibe in our online store, or if you have questions, please call us at 405.896.0026, send email to firstname.lastname@example.org or click on the "Contact Us" tab.

 This webinar was part of the EAA webinar series and was originally broadcast on February 24, 2016.
 It features RPX Technologies co-founder Matt Dock as presenter.

 To learn more about using DynaVibe to dynamically balance your prop, or to conduct a vibration survey to pinpoint more complex vibrations, please call us at 405.896.0026 or by email: email@example.com.
-If you prefer, enter your email address in the form below and we'll contact you!
+If you prefer, enter your email address or phone number using "Contact Us" at the bottom of this page and we'll contact you!
 Shop for DynaVibe by visiting our online store.